 Dr. Josephine Briggs, Director of NCCIH, announces that Congress renamed our Center the National Center for Complementary and Integrative Health, or NCCIH.
 Our mission remains unchanged.
 We will continue to focus on the study of the usefulness and safety of complementary and integrative interventions, and provide you with research-based information to help you make wise decisions about your health.
 Visit http://nccih.nih.gov

 A conservative lifestyle might be healthy.
 We collect data for this claim.

 From the very beginning

-All our lecturers
+All our board members

-are honorary capacities of their profession
+are honorary capacities and strictly conservative

 for CAM Med Practitioners in California